 R2 is the variable resistor between SPEED_POT_1 and SPEED_POT_2.

-C1 will get charged through R2 and R1.
+Assume pins 5 and 6 are 0 V, and C1 has no charge.
+Pin 4 will be at 5 V. C1 will get charged through R2 and R1.
 0nce most of the 5 V is across C1, pins 1 and 2 will be at 0 V and pin 3 will change to 5 V. Pin 3 is directly connected to pins 5 and 6 so pin 4 will go to 0 V. C1 will discharge and once discharged enough pins 1 and 2 will be at 5 V and pin 3 will become 0 V which is where we came in.
+The speed of the oscillation depends on C1, R2 and R1.
+R2 is variable and is used to change the speed.
+The speed could be calculated by using the RC curve and seeing where it hits logic high and low.
+But I decided to do the calculations in MATLAB using these scripts.
+This gives a plot for R2:

 This suggests you can’t key faster than about 27 WPM.
 This isn’t yet a problem for me as I can barely do 17 WPM.